 In the next few weeks Sutton will be taking the opportunity to submit a bid for funding as part of the Liveable Neighbourhoods programme from Transport for London.
 The Liveable Neighbourhoods programme is providing grants of between £1m and £10m for a wide range of community-supported projects that reflect the aims of the Mayor’s Transport Strategy by funding local schemes to reduce car trips and improve neighbourhoods for walking, cycling and public transport.

-In preparation for the borough’s Liveable Neighbourhood bid, Sutton Council launched an online survey early in September 2019.
+In preparation for the borough’s Liveable Neighbourhood bid, Sutton Council launched an online survey on 9 September 2019.
+The survey was initially to close on 20 October but, around mid-October, the closing date was extended to 4 November.

-The survey, which is open until 20 October, should help elicit the needs, requirements and aspirations of the local community (in terms of how people feel their local area can be improved, and their priorities for the streets they use), and at the same time give an indication of the likely local support for the project as it is developed.
+The survey should help elicit the needs, requirements and aspirations of the local community (in terms of how people feel their local area can be improved, and their priorities for the streets they use), and give an indication of the likely local support for the project as it is developed.

 First, though, let’s take a moment to consider another bid that the borough is currently proposing.
 A bid that is likely to be made within a month of the Liveable Neighbourhoods bid, and which, like the Liveable Neighbourhoods bid, will need the support of local communities to be successful.